Truby King: Public service

 Following the First World War he was one of the British representatives at the Inter-allied Red Cross Conference and travelled through Europe for the War Victims Relief Committee.

 Back in New Zealand, by 1921, King became Director of Child Welfare in the Department of Health and by 1925 also Inspector-General of Mental Hospitals.
 Until his retirement in 1927, he continued to develop and organise mental hospital services in New Zealand.
 His work was recognised by the award of a CMG in 1917 and a knighthood in 1925.
 In 1935, he was awarded the King George V Silver Jubilee Medal.

+Personal life

+While training in Scotland King married Isabella (Bella) Cockburn Miller (1860–1927) in 1887.
+Bella supported her husband's work acting as his secretary, managing his tours, travelling to Britain, Australia and Europe with him and writing reports.
+Using the pen-name 'Hygeia' she wrote newspaper articles in the Otago Witness and other newspapers on the feeding and care of babies and young children.
+In 1921 the family moved to Melrose in Wellington where they had built a house which was adjacent to the Karitane Hospital.
+She died in Wellington in 1927.

+Around 1904, the Kings adopted the infant daughter of Leilah Gordon when Gordon's husband was sick, a decision that Gordon regretted for the rest of her life.
+The baby, named Esther Loreena, became known as Mary King.
+Mary trained as a Karitane nurse at the Auckland Karitane Hospital working in mothercraft and writing a book on the subject as well as poetry and a biography of Truby King.

 Later years

 King died in Wellington on 10 February 1938.
 He was the first private citizen in New Zealand to be given a state funeral.

 Twenty years later, he was the first New Zealander to feature on a New Zealand postage stamp.

-His babycare method continued in popularity, finding favour in post-war Britain at least until the 1950s.

-It featured, controversially, in the 2007 Channel 4 documentary series, Bringing Up Baby, which compared it with the 1960s Benjamin Spock and the 1970s Continuum concept.